 Previous details of our Pupil Premium allocation and the impact and effect of its expenditure can be viewed below.

 The government initiative began in 2013/14 to enhance PE provision throughout schools.
 Historically, we received approximately £8000 a year.
 In 2017 the amount given to schools was doubled.
-We predict we will receive £17,760 for the academic year 2018-19.
 The purpose of the funding is to improve staff skills so that following the initiative all staff will be able to deliver high quality PE confidently across a range of activities and this should be sustainable.

 As a school we entered into a contract with the Sedgefield School Sports Partnership who has tailored a package of support to meet our requirements.
 We have regular training sessions covering various sports/activities and targeted at different phases (i.e. Early Years Foundation Stage, Key Stage 1 and Key Stage 2).
 In addition the CPD has been followed up by in-school support from specialist coaches.
 The coaches work alongside our teachers to further develop their skills and help them put the training into practice.

 During each half term festivals are held to enable competition between schools (e.g. Tag Rugby, Netball etc.) or celebration of achievement (e.g. dance, gymnastics).
 The festivals act as gateways to clubs so that interests/ talents can be followed outside school and to higher levels.